Granny Flat Approvals

 Sewer Service Diagram (SSD) – This is obtainable from Sydney Water agent or council if it’s outside of Sydney for about $28.
 Online at www.trisearch.com.au for Sydney only.
 This will indicate if there are any Sydney Water sewer pipes on your land which are best to avoid building near.

-Deposited Plan (DP) – This is obtainable from LPI shop online (online.lpi.nsw.gov.au) for about $13.
+Deposited Plan (DP) – This is obtainable from NSW information broker such as infotrack for about $25.
 This plan indicates if there are any easements on the property which restrict building.

 Complying Development (CDC) requirements summarised